 There are two Lake Wakatipu cruises available both offering a different experience.

-The first is the very popular TSS Earnslaw Cruise to the Walter Speak Station and back.
-The TSS Earnslaw is the last remaining ship from the gold rush and today still runs on coal.
+The first is the very popular TSS Earnslaw Cruise to Walter Speak Station and back.
+The TSS Earnslaw is the last remaining ship from the gold rush and still runs on coal today.
 You can visit the coal room and see the workers shoveling it into the furnaces.
 Or if you want, just relax and enjoy a drink at the bar!

 If you’re a fan of the Lord of the Rings movies, then you will likely already know that all three films were filmed in New Zealand – and many of the locations were in and around Queenstown!

-On a Lord of the Rings Scenic tour not only will you be taken to the iconic movie filming locations, but you will be rewarded with breathtaking views along the way!
+On a Lord of the Rings Scenic Tour from Queenstown not only will you be taken to the iconic movie filming locations, but you will be rewarded with breathtaking views along the way!